mavidian/DataConveyer_SavedConfig/README.md

 ## Usage

-1. Open and build DataConveyer_SavedConfig solution in Visual Studio.
+1. Open DataConveyer_SavedConfig solution in Visual Studio.

+2. Rebuild the DataConveyer_SavedConfig solution.
+Build of the TimeZones project will post the TimeZones.dll assembly to the ConfigData folder.

-2. Run ConfigCreator, e.g. (F5) as it is the Startup Project.
+3. Run ConfigCreator, e.g. (F5) as it is the Startup Project.
+It will add the TimeZones.cfg file to the ConfigData folder.

-3. Run IncludeTimeZone, e.g. by double-clicking exe file in IncludeTimeZone/bin/Debug folder.
+4. Run IncludeTimeZone, e.g. by double-clicking exe file in IncludeTimeZone/bin/Debug folder.
+The process will use the TimeZones configuration contained in TimeZones.cfg and TimeZones.dll files.

-4. Run SplitByTimeZone, e.g. by double-clicking exe file in SplitByTimeZone/bin/Debug folder.
+5. Run SplitByTimeZone, e.g. by double-clicking exe file in SplitByTimeZone/bin/Debug folder.
+The process will reuse the TimeZones configuration contained in TimeZones.cfg and TimeZones.dll files.

-5. Examine output files placed in the Common/Output folder.
+6. Examine output files placed in the Common/Output folder.

 ## Contributing